 As with most other art events, this one has moved online for this year.
-I believe the entries will be uploaded to this page soon: https://audubonartists.org/audubon-artists-78th-annual-exhibition/
+You can view all of the entries, along with mine on this page: https://audubonartists.org/audubon-artists-78th-annual-exhibition/

 2020 Annual Audubon Artists Exhibit